spiegeltechlab/pigeon/README.md

 Roll forward the document state up to the head.

-#### newDoc = Pigeon.applyChanges(doc, changes)
+#### newDoc = Pigeon.applyChange(doc, change)

-Clone the given document to a new document and apply changes to the new document.
+Clone the given document to a new document and apply change operations to the new document.

-#### Pigeon.applyChangesInPlace(doc, changes)
+#### Pigeon.applyChangeInPlace(doc, change)

-Apply given changes to the document in-place.
+Apply given change operations to the document in-place.

 #### newDoc = Pigeon.change(doc, fn)